Updated: Nov 1, 2020

 To those who think it impossible I would invite you to read Jeff Sutherland's book "Scrum: The art of doing twice the work in half the time".
 It was Jeff, when hired by Easel to came up with a different way of thinking, that led to a different way of doing, doing less, with greater value, and more effectiveness, through insights gained from customers at the time of concept thinking.
 It was this thinking that became the bedrock of all of the largest tech corporate in the world today.

-All sounds great, but Easel made car parts for Ford, Apple make Macs, which is little to do with construction.
+All sounds great, but Easel made the digital tech hardware for Ford and Apple Macs, which might seem little to do with construction.
 It turns out the making was not what the problem was for better business.
-It was the early thinking about the doing that makes for better business.
+It was the defective early thinking about the doing that made for bad business outcomes.
 Early is the only place that value can be conceived unless you want to find out too late that you are building the wrong thing and it won't sell and more importantly won't do what it is was supposed to.
 You have missed the value for the customer.

 The culture change Jeff brought to Easel is what we know today as Agile Methods or Scrum.
 Can Scrum be used in the design and construction of buildings?
 Yes it can.
 We have just undertaken three case studies of the proof of concept of Scrum in building design.
 It not only worked, it has the potential to completely disrupt our industry and how we do what we do for the better of our customers and our economies.

 So what happened when we tested Agile Scrum on our projects?

 We will get to the detail of that later but the first piece of alternative better thinking was to suggest that workplace buildings can be so much more than four walls and a roof.

 They could, no should, be places that positively and purposefully connect business culture to people and place.
 We believe buildings as workplace settings possess the immense and largely untapped potential to support our client's business behaviours in favour of vastly improved performance and productivity for them.
 Yet few of them do.